chris-barry/darkweb-everywhere/README.md

 # Darkweb Rulesets

-Darkweb-Everywhere is a collection of rulesets for [HTTPS Everywhere][0] which will redirect you to the hidden service equivalent.
+Darkweb-Everywhere is a fork of [HTTPS Everywhere][0] that in addition to the normal HTTPS Everywhere functionality, will redirect you to the hidden service equvalent of a website if present.
-For these rulesets to really work, you should be using the [Tor Browser Bundle][1].
+For this extention to work, you should be using installing it inside the [Tor Browser Bundle][1].

-An example of this would be:
+An example of a hidden service redirect would be:
 * <https://duckduckgo.com> will be redirected to <http://3g2upl4pq6kufc4m.onion>.
 * <https://3g2upl4pq6kufc4m.tor2web.org> will be redirected to <http://3g2upl4pq6kufc4m.onion>.